nhsconnect/CareConnectAPI/pages/design/design_patient_search.md

 </Organization>
 ```

+The method for returning Practitioner is the same and an example is shown below in section 2.2

 ### 2.1 identifier ###

 To find a patient by NHS number, Hospital number, etc we use the identifier.
 The earlier example contained an NHS number, the number 9876543210 belongs to the system `https://fhir.nhs.uk/Id/nhs-number`, which is identifier for the NHS Number in England and Wales.